mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 **Same person:** Just doing.

 **Katagiri Roshi:** Yes.
 You can say so, no-enlightenment.
-But no-enlightenment means experience of enlightenment is melted away in the vastness, so-called truth, One Mind.
-Because always there is the One Mind.
+But no-enlightenment means experience of enlightenment is melted away in the vastness, so-called truth, one-mind.
+Because always there is the one-mind.
 And everything is melted away, constantly.
 You experience suffering, next moment, it's melted away, just like a drop of dew is falling into the ocean.
 The moment your drop of dew is falling into the ocean is a reaction: suffering, pleasure, you know?
 Next moment, it is melted away in the ocean.

 That is interrelation, interpenetration between truth and the phenomenal world.
 That's why this is not ideas, this is human life.
 If you look at human life, you can really realize this.